Oakminer AI

 I’ve collected some of my insights into a short review, published on Bootcamp: Contemporary usability challenges for Chat & LLM-powered applications

-Technological literacy
+Technological literacy and practice

-User workflow and script example
+User workflows example

 Wireframes & Mockups

-I have used the knowledge gained via interviews and research, user flows and scripts into wireframes.
 The styling of the wireframes suited the audience and the purpose of the discussion.
 For example, developers would sometimes get overwhelmed by too much details, but, investors wanted to see a market-ready experience with high level of details.

-Designing for Conversational UX
+Designing Conversational UX

 Conversational UX design focuses on creating intuitive and engaging dialogues between humans and machines.
 It combines UX principles, linguistics, and AI technologies to craft interactions that feel humane and natural.

-Why use a conversational interface?
+So, why did we use a conversational interface?

 Currently, LLMs primarily use a chat interface for user interaction.
 Exploring the possibilities of LLM UI opens up many considerations and expectations, both for users and the product team.
 Our observations suggested that we could use chat as a primary mode of interaction, but we must preserves some principles in order to mitigate potential usability challenges.